ydjameslee/group_academic/content/people/_index.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Meet the Team"
-subtitle = "People in the Group"
+title = "Meet the Team in Computational Material Science" subtitle = "People in the Group"

 authors: